-Before we dig into our turkey and cranberry sauce, sprouts and yams and pumpkin pie, it’s always a nice thing to stop and take stock of our blessings.
-And maybe consider some baby names that embrace the meanings of blessing, grateful and thanks.
+Whether your baby is expected during the Thanksgiving season or not, it’s always important to stop and take stock of our blessings.
+And maybe consider some baby names that reflect the meaning of gratitude and thanks.

-These come from many different cultures, from Jewish to Welsh to Zimbabwean, but they all embrace the universal warmth of gratitude we feel for the blessing of our babes.
+These baby names that mean “thankful” come from many different cultures—from Jewish to Welsh to Zimbabwean—but they all embrace the universal warmth of gratitude we feel for the blessings that are our babies.

-Aeronwen—A pretty Welsh name with blessed in its meaning.
-Dylan Thomas named his daughter Aeronwy Bryn.
+A pretty Welsh name with blessed in its meaning.
+The poet Dylan Thomas named his daughter Aeronwy Bryn.

-Gwendolen, Gwendolyn—Many sources add the word ‘blessed’ to white, fair in the definition of this name.
-This old Welsh favorite, used by George Eliot and Oscar Wilde, is currently #401 with the ‘y’ spelling, having peaked in the fifties at 112.
-Could be do for a revival?
+Many sources add the word ‘blessed’ to white, fair in the definition of this name.
+This old Welsh favorite, used by George Eliot and Oscar Wilde, is currently #401 with the ‘y’ spelling, having peaked in the 1950s at 112.
+Could it be due for a revival?

-Shakir, Shakira, Shaquira—All these names stem from the Arabic word (shukran) meaning grateful, to thank, thank you, thankful to God.
-Columbian singer-songwriter Shakira Isabel Mebarak Ripoll, known mononymously as Shakira, has brought her name into the spotlight.
+All these names stem from the Arabic word shukran meaning grateful, thankful to God.
+Columbian singer-songwriter Shakira Isabel Mebarak Ripoll, known as Shakira, has brought her name into the spotlight.

-Tatenda—This is a Zimbabwean name meaning ‘with gratitude,’ very fitting for Thanksgiving.
-The name became internationally known via cricketer Tatebda Taibu (nn Tibbly), who retired at the age of 29 in 2012.
+This is a Zimbabwean name meaning “with gratitude,” very fitting for a Thanksgiving baby.
+The name became internationally known via cricketer Tatebda Taibu (nicknamed Tibbly), who retired at the age of 29 in 2012.

-Zelig —Via his eponymous film, Woody Allen made this Yiddish name meaning ‘blessed’ a symbol for a person who seems to be omnipresent through time.
+With his 1983 film Zelig, Woody Allen made this Yiddish name meaning “blessed” symbolic of a person who seems to transcend time.
 Selig is the German version.

-Zendaya—Zendaya means ‘to give thanks’ in Shona, native to the African people of Zimbabwe.
-Zendaya is the single name used by a onetime Disney Channel actress and singer.
-Another version is the appealingly exotic Jendayi.
+Zendaya means “to give thanks” in Shona, the language of the people of Zimbabwe.
+Zendaya is the single name used by the Emmy award-winning actress and singer.
+Another version is the appealingly lovely Jendayi.